Bewin-btw/stock_ai_proto/README.md

 - `layers`: number of stacked layers in LSTM or Transformer
 - `heads`: attention heads for the Transformer model
 - `device`: set to `cuda` for GPU training if available

+## Evaluation metrics

+Training scripts for all models print validation AUC and a classification report after fitting, so you can gauge performance immediately.